oliverwljohnson/iot-stick/README.md

-# iot-stick
+# SoundOut
-Decide on what set to play by wearing a Glowstick, powered by ESP Mesh.
+SoundOut is a social music system that makes music more democratic, more social, and more fun.
+Powered by ESP-mesh, SoundOut allows everyone to have their voice heard by selecting their favourite genre on a wearable smart glowstick, and broadcast their choice to the world by changing the colour of the glowstick to match your chosen genre.

+Whether it's for a club, a party, or anything else, SoundOut hopes to change the way we interact with music and with eachother.

 ### Use Case
-Give everyone at a party or club one of these glowsticks.
-On each glowstick is a knob to select what genre they're feeling.
-Each of these glowsticks are networked via ESP Mesh.
-The controller or `Root` node takes a snapshot and uses that data to communicate with the Spotify API to give reccomendations and then automatically play them.
+Everyone at a party or club is given a smart glowstick, on which they can select what genre they feel like hearing simply by turning a knob.
+The glowsticks communicate using ESP-mesh, and the controller or `Root` node takes a snapshot and uses that data to communicate with the Spotify API to give reccomendations and play them.

-The idea of the project is to make music choice more democratic.
-It give people a bit more control over what they want to here.
+The idea of the project is to make music choice more democratic, take control back from DJs and speaker-hogs, and to create interactions between people as they learn more about the people around them and their taste in music.

 ### Overview
 ![schematic](pics/schematic.png)

-As you can see there are two moving parts in the system.
-The glowstick and the controller.
+As you can see there are two main parts in the system, the glowstick and the controller.
   1. The Glowstick -> The part that has all the LEDs connected and that you wear around your neck
   2. The Controller ->  The part that collects all the data and then chooses which songs to play

-## Bill of Materials
+## List of Materials

 The descriptions in parenthesis are what we used to build/develop the system.